objcio/articles/2014-10-10-receipt-validation.md

 You may wonder why Apple hasn't provided an simple API to validate the receipt.
 For the sake of the demonstration, imagine that such method exists (for example `[[NSBundle mainBundle] validateReceipt]`).
 An attacker would simply look for this selector inside the binary and patch the code to skip the call.
 Since every developer would use the same validation method, hacking would be too easy.

-Instead, Apple made the choice to use standard cryptography and encoding techniques, and to provide some help in the form of [documentation](https://developer.apple.com/library/ios/releasenotes/General/ValidateAppStoreReceipt/Introduction.html) and [WWDC sessions](https://developer.apple.com/videos/wwdc/2014/#305) for implementing your own receipt validation code.
+Instead, Apple made the choice to use standard cryptography and encoding techniques, and to provide some help in the form of [documentation][apple-receipt-validation] and [WWDC sessions][apple-wwdc-2014-305] for implementing your own receipt validation code.
 However, this is not an easy process and requires a good understanding of cryptography and of a variety of secure coding techniques.

 Of course there are several off-the-shelf implementations available (for example [on GitHub][github-?-receipt-validation]), but they are often just reference implementations and suffer from the same problem outlined above if everybody uses them: it becomes very easy for attackers to crack the validation code.
 So it's important to develop a solution that is unique and secure enough to resist common attacks.